How To Kill A Boiler

 Boilers fail, and whenever they do, someone usually blames the manufacturer.
 They just don't make them like they used to, right?
 Heard that one before?

 Manufacturers are easy to blame because they're large and very visible.
-But often it's someone small and almost camouflaged doing the murder, someone you don't notice because they're always there in the building, like the furniture.
+But oftentimes it's someone small and almost camouflaged doing the murder, someone you don't notice because they're always there in the building, just like the furniture.

 I was troubleshooting a boiler problem at a New York City-run facility during the days when NYC was having its big fiscal crisis.
 This was back when the Daily News ran that famous headline: Ford to City: Drop Dead.
 Tough times for sure.

 No one had been maintaining the steam traps in this building, and I don't think that was solely the fault of the fiscal crisis.
 In New York City, most folks ignore steam traps as a matter of course because getting into people's apartments or offices is just too much of a strain.
 Besides, the failed traps look okay from the outside.